ApollonGT/csv_manip/README.md

     When the callback returns ``true`` the row will be deleted.
 * To clean up the object files and the executables, type ``make clean``.
+* Note that the sorting method checks for numbers otherwise sorts alphanumerically.
+A date is considered as string.
+* sort_by_col second argument can be *CSVData::ACS* or *CSVData::DECSA*

 #### Examples